To learn how Directing Change is impacting schools and young people in California, view our outcome statements and evaluation reports!

 Know the Signs

-Know the Signs is a statewide suicide prevention social marketing campaign built on three key messages: Know the signs.
-Find the words.
-Reach out.
-The three-year campaign is funded from September 2011 through June 2014, and aims to achieve the following goals: (1) To prepare Californians to prevent suicide by encouraging them to know the warning signs, find the words to offer help to someone they are concerned about and reach out to resources; (2) Provide individuals who are going through tough times with resources, hope and reassurance that help is available; and (3) work with the news media to increase news reporting about suicide in ways that are consistent with national recommendations.
+Know the Signs is a statewide suicide prevention social marketing campaign with goal to prepare Californians to prevent suicide by encouraging them to know the warning signs, find the words to offer help to someone they are concerned about and reach out to resources.
+For more information visit: www.suicideispreventable.org

 The National Alliance on Mental Illness (NAMI) is the Nation’s largest grassroots mental health organization dedicated to improving the lives of individuals and families affected by mental illness.
 There are NAMI affiliates in every state and 67 in the state of California alone.
 NAMI California provides support, education, and advocacy to all those affected by mental health conditions.
 Our knowledge of mental health from the individual and family member perspective plays a key role in the effectiveness of our programs.